 Example: Mary's favorite bracelet keeps coming off.
-She notices that the clasp isn't closing all the way, but she is afraid to try to fix it herself.
+She notices the clasp isn't closing all the way, but she is afraid to try to fix it herself.
 She takes it to DEF Company (DEF) for repair.
 DEF adjusts the clasp.
-The repairer did not have to use any parts or materials.
-DEF provided Mary an invoice for a clasp adjustment of \$25 with a notation "Labor Only" and includes the documentation in its records.
+The repairer didn't have to use any parts or materials.
+DEF provided Mary an invoice for clasp adjustment \$25 with a notation "Labor Only" and includes the documentation in its records.
 The \$25 labor-only charge is not taxable because the repairer did not provide any parts or materials that were incorporated into the bracelet.